ThomasByr/chess/README.md

 *   added the ending string which is not even standard notation (I called it FEN anyway)
 *   found a bug on get_weighted_value for pieces
 *   hopefully copilot can generate doxygen
+*   found a bug on generated based king position for white player

 </details>